patternfly/patternfly-elements/elements/pf-chip/docs/pf-chip.md

 ### Chip group

 A **chip group** is a collection of chips that can be grouped by category and used to represent one or more values assigned to a single attribute.
-When the value of numChips is exceeded, additional chips will be hidden using an overflow chip.
+When the value of `numChips` is exceeded, additional chips will be hidden using an overflow chip.

+Chip groups are typically used in filter and selection use cases to indicate to the user what selections they have made.
+They separate selections by attribute, for added clarity.
+An OR relationship is implied between values in the group.
+Chip groups also give users the ability to either delete an entire chip group at once using the group X, or delete individual chips at a time.

+Chip groups are useful to express complex filters to a data set, for example.

 {% htmlexample %}
   <pf-chip-group>